 The softer form and composition of aluminum make it perfect for removing rust from chrome.

-These are some effective and easy-to-use methods for removing rust from metal furniture.
+These are some easy, homemade methods for removing rust from metal furniture.
 However, these tips can also be used to clean rust from garden tools or other metal surfaces that come in direct contact with water.

 With the passage of time, rust automatically starts forming, ruining the appearance of garden furniture.
 However, there are certain preventive measures you can take to lower the speed of rust formation.

-- Regular maintenance keeps metal furniture away from the danger of rusting.
+Dry off furniture: Regular maintenance keeps metal furniture away from the danger of rusting.
 Wipe every part of the furniture with a clean dry cloth regularly, especially in moist weather.